Work Plan

 Build on Communication Strategy

-• Update the listserv including AWIS fellows offered complimentary membership
+• Update the listserv including OLAF and AWIS fellows

-• Prepare quarterly email blasts to all IFS members
+• Maintain communication with membership through regular email blasts to members

 • Promote the IFS Editorial Assistance Program (Robert Mussgnug, Julie Claussen)